mpgarate/meowth/README.md

    - TODO: error handling for division by zero
  - Handle floating point numbers
  - Data Types and runtime type checking
+ - Ability to read in code files.
+For now, the language only works as a repl.